 If you have an idea for a Salon topic or wish to suggest a public speaker whom you think would be a good presenter, feel free to contact Jena Miller at 808-871-5554 ext.
 232.

 Click on the links below to RSVP for the upcoming Fall Salon Series:

-Sept.
-19th: MEO’s AmeriCorps Environmental Protection Program - Save the Forest and Earn as you Learn with Cliff Caesar Maui Economic Opportunity/ AmeriCorps
+Cliff Caesar will present MEO’s AmeriCorps Environmental Program - Save the Forest & Earn as You Learn at Akakū Upstairs